 Linux server monitoring with SNMPv3

 An alternative path as we recommend today is to use the SNMP (v3) protocol to monitor Linux hosts for added security.
-You can find how to setup that here: Monitoring Linux/Unix servers via SNMP
+You can find how to setup that here: Monitoring Linux and Unix servers via SNMP

 OP5 is the preferred Open Source Networking & Server Monitoring tool for large multi-national companies in over 60 markets.
 If you would like to experience OP5 Monitor you can get started here, alternatively, if you prefer to get more hands on you can Download OP5 Monitor for free.